sasanarakkha/study-tools/anki-decks/dhp-vocab.md

 It is recommended to use [Special fields Add-on](https://sasanarakkha.github.io/study-tools/special-fields.html)

-## If you do not have ID field, please [add it](https://sasanarakkha.github.io/study-tools/ID.html)

 Please see a small [video](https://user-images.githubusercontent.com/39419221/187018792-3afe402c-e77b-46e6-ba5d-4efa0846de93.mp4) how to update.

 Or just follow the description:

 Usually it is enough just to double-click on the downloaded apkg file, and it will update in your Anki.

-Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/test.html)
+Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)

 # Another method of updating